kudobuilder/operators/repository/kafka/docs/latest/kudo-kafka-runbook.md

 ### Visualizing user workload over Grafana

 The user workload data can be visualized using the Grafana dashboard.
 You can create a new Grafana dashboard using [Grafana JSON file](https://github.com/kudobuilder/operators/blob/master/repository/kafka/docs/latest/resources/grafana-dashboard.json)

-The visual of the dashboard will be similar to:
+Sample view of the dashboard:

 ![Grafana Dashboards](./resources/images/grafana-user-workload.png)